viktor-ferenczi/toolbar-manager/README.md

 The order of letters and digits must match exactly.
 Separating multiple search strings by space is not supported.

+This feature works only with English A-Z characters.

 ### Planned features
 - Restricting the load/merge operations to certain toolbar pages